taldatech/soft-intro-vae-pytorch/style_soft_intro_vae/README.md

 * In config files, `OUTPUT_DIR` points to where weights are saved to and read from.
 For example: `OUTPUT_DIR: training_artifacts/celeba-hq256`.

-* In `OUTPUT_DIR` it saves a file `last_checkpoin`t which contains the path to the actual `.pth` pickle with model weight.
+* In `OUTPUT_DIR` it saves a file `last_checkpoint` which contains the path to the actual `.pth` pickle with model weight.
 If you want to test the model with a specific weight file, you can simply modify `last_checkpoint` file.

 ## Recommended hyperparameters